bikeindex/bike_index_ios/README.md

 - Requirements: Xcode 16.0
 - Target deployment: iOS 17.2

 This project uses SwiftUI and SwiftData.
-At this time iOS (iPhone) is the primary development target with a long-term goal to include iPad and Mac support.
+At this time iOS (iPhone) is the primary development target with a goal to include iPad and Mac support.

 ###### Set up suite of tools